Rohde House: Jarsberg family

-On 11 February 1798, Jacob Kaarsberg (1752-1819) established a wine trading company in the building.
-The company was operated under the name Vinhuset af 1898.
+On 11 February 1798, Jacob Kaarsberg (1752–1819) established a wine trading company in the building.
+The company was operated under the name Vinhuset in 1898.

 At the time of the 1801 census, No. 31 was home to 37 residents in four households.
 Hans Sørensen, a 35-year-old unmarried wine merchant, resided in the building with two wine merchant's apprentices, a male servant, a maid, a clerk and a merchant.
-Ole Hielte (1753-1716), bookkeeper in the Danish Asiatic Company, resided in the building with his wife Knudine Cathrine Hielte, their 12 children (aged one to 17), a wet nurse and three maids.
+Ole Hielte (1753–1716), a bookkeeper in the Danish Asiatic Company, resided in the building with his wife Knudine Cathrine Hielte, their 12 children (aged one to 17), a wet nurse and three maids.
 Friderich Julius Christian Saint Aubain, an artillery captain, resided in the building with his wife Ane Bolette Saint Aubain, their two sons (aged one and three), a wet nurse, a maid and the grocer (urtekræmmer) Peter Hansen.
-The younger son, Andreas Nicolai de Saint-Aubain, who had been born in the building on 18 November 1798, would later become a writer, publishing under the pseudonym Carl Bernhard.
+The younger son, Andreas Nicolai de Saint-Aubain, who had been born in the building on 18 November 1798, later became a writer, publishing under the pseudonym Carl Bernhard.
 He was a cousin of Johan Ludvig Heiberg.